Munising area waterfalls

 N 46° 24.832 W 86° 37.573

 A 1.2 mile round-trip gravel walking path will lead you through a spectacular forest to where the Miners River drops about 50 feet into a sandstone canyon creating a spectacular view.
 There are two viewing platforms with the lower one having 77 steps to reach it.
-No pets allowed.

 Follow H-58 east of Munising until you reach Miners Castle Road.
 Drive 5 miles north until you reach a gravel road, turn right and follow 1 mile to parking area.